Communications

 So get your team together, build your field of dreams, and protect your house.

 Josh Friedrich is a fire fighter / paramedic in Lewisville, TX and serves as the Secretary and Communications Manager for Lewisville Fire Fighters Association IAFF Local 3606.
-Josh is the Fire Fighter Relations Coordinator at NEP Services where he works tirelessly as a resource for the fire service labor organizations they serve.
+Josh is the Director of Digital Advocacy at NEP Services where he works tirelessly as a resource for the fire service labor organizations they serve.
 Josh also is aware that leather helmets are forever, smooth-bore nozzles are king, and engine work is the Lord's work.